 Vintage wedding hairstyles are always a popular choice for brides who love the classic, elevated looks first made famous by silver-screen legends like Marilyn Monroe, Audrey Hepburn, and Brigitte Bardot.
 Styles like big, voluminous Old Hollywood waves, victory rolls, and dramatic updos adorned with old-fashioned pins and barrettes are the perfect choice for weddings because they’ve truly stood the test of time.
-These styles are also so different from what you typically do on a day-to-day basis, which makes them feel more special and formal.
+Even if these styles are different from what you typically do on a day-to-day basis, they'll feel more special and forma on the big day.

 If you’re a retro-loving bride, chances are your wedding already has a few timeless touches that pay homage to your favorite decade, whether that’s the roaring '20s or the swinging '60s.
 A classic wedding hairstyle completes the vintage vision, along with romantic, period-appropriate makeup details.